Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Perceived Quality

-Considering its inexpensive price compared to other material types, many might think vinyl windows are unable to stand the test of time.
+Considering its lower price compared to other material types, many might think vinyl windows aren’t able to stand the test of time.
 But durability is paramount when it comes to Pella vinyl windows.
 Pella tests their vinyl windows thoroughly.
 Window designs are submitted to laboratory cycle testing.
 During this testing process, the window’s function is operated thousands of times to show durability on everything from the window hardware to the frame structure.
-Then, tests analyzing air, water and thermal factors make sure that vinyl frames can fight weather challenges while keeping your home protected.
+After that, tests analyzing air, water and thermal factors make sure that vinyl frames can stand up to weather challenges while keeping your home protected.
 It all results in a window that is robust and sturdy, with fade resistance and stylish exterior colors.

 - Environmental Impact

 There’s no way around it.
 Vinyl windows are not built from natural materials.
-Over the years, vinyl windows have come under attack over the chemical basis of the vinyl material used in frame production.
+Throughout their existence, vinyl windows have come under criticism over the chemical basis of the vinyl material used in frame production.
 But vinyl window creation has come a long way in recent years.
-Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella feature] frames made from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.
+Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella include frames made from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.

 - Increased Energy Efficiency

-Fiberglass windows can provide significant increases in energy efficiency in contrast to vinyl windows.
+Fiberglass windows can provide significant increases in energy efficiency compared to vinyl windows.
 Pella’s Impervia fiberglass windows offer energy-efficient options that meet or exceed ENERGY STAR® guidelines throughout the country*.
 Including optional foam-insulated frames, Impervia can provide even stronger protection against extreme conditions.

 - Composite Strength

 Some of the increased energy efficiency in fiberglass windows comes from composite materials used in the frame’s construction.
-As the name “fiberglass” implies, glass has long been a component of fiberglass window frames.
-But recently engineered composites, such as Pella’s Duracast® material, don’t rely on the old glass particles, combining layers of materials to build even more strength.
+As the name “fiberglass” suggests, glass has long been a component of fiberglass window frames.
+But recently engineered composites, such as Pella’s Duracast® material, don’t rely on the old glass particles, combining layers of materials to provide even more strength.

 - Color and Texture Options

-From a variety of colors to finishes that create the appearance of real wood, fiberglass windows offer choices that fit any home’s style.
-Finishes can be baked into the frame at the factory to create colors that may endure for years.
+From a variety of colors to finishes that give the appearance of real wood, fiberglass windows offer choices that fit any home’s style.
+Finishes can be baked into the frame during manufacturing to give colors that may last for years.
 Fiberglass windows can also feature a resilient powder-coat finish that creates windows with a texture that has the appearance of real wood grain.

-While they are a more cost-effective way to get the look of wood windows into your home, fiberglass windows are more expensive than vinyl windows.
-That makes them a significantly longer-term investment the beauty of your home.
+While they are a more cost-effective way to get the appearance of wood windows into your home, fiberglass windows are more expensive than vinyl windows.
+That makes them more of a longer-term investment the beauty of your home.
 But the impact on your curb appeal won’t hurt if you’re looking to sell your home down the road.

 - Not Quite Traditional

-For some houses, only wood will do.
-Despite improvements in finishing techniques and the flexibility to be painted, fiberglass frames will likely not satisfy the needs of homeowners looking to reflect a traditional or historic look in their house.
-Particularly when looking to match natural wood grain, fiberglass windows are not the best choice.
+For some houses, only wood will suffice.
+Despite improvements in finishing techniques and paint options, fiberglass frames will likely not satisfy the needs of homeowners looking to reflect a traditional or historic look in their house.
+Particularly when looking to match natural wood grain, fiberglass windows aren’t an ideal choice.

 - Classic and Contemporary Style

-Genuine wood has a natural look and feel that is unlike any other kind of material.
-From traditional dark woods, like mahogany and maple, to lighter woods, such as oak, pine and cherry wood, an array of options can highlight the look of any home.
+Genuine wood has a natural look and feel that is incomporable to any other type of material.
+From traditional dark woods, like mahogany and maple, to lighter woods, like oak, pine and cherry wood, an array of options can highlight the look of any home.
 It isn’t solely older, traditional homes that benefit from the appearance of wood windows.
-Sleek and modern black wood window frames are one of the hottest trends in interior design right now.
+Sleek and contemporary black wood window frames are one of the hottest trends in interior design right now.

 - A Natural Insulator

-Wood frames help keep things comfortable in a home far better than almost any other type of window.
-That can help homes stay warm in the winter and protected from the heat in the summer and can save homeowners money on utility bills any time of the year.
+Wood frames help keep things comfortable in a home more efficiently than almost any other kind of window.
+That can help homes stay cozy in the winter and protected from the heat in the summer and can save homeowners money on utility bills any time of the year.

 - Protection from Sound and Weather

 Wood-framed windows feature the thickest, most dense material for window frames.
-The heft of wood also offers increased defense against outside noise, as thicker wood will dampen more outdoor noises than other type of window frames.
+The density of wood also offers increased defense against outside noise, as thicker wood will dampen more outdoor noises than other kind of window frames.

-Exceptional materials come with top-of-the-line prices.
+Exceptional materials come with premium prices.
 Wood frames usually have a greater initial cost than vinyl or fiberglass options.
 However, know that properly maintained wood frames can last much longer than most other styles.
-They also bring a tremendous asses to home resale value.
-And for homeowners who need to match their home’s traditional architecture, the benefits of wood frames are unbeatable.
+They also have a tremendous asses to home resale value.
+And for builders who need to match their home’s traditional look, the benefits of wood frames are unbeatable.

 - Need for Treatment

 Wood window frames can suffer from damage if left untreated.
 That’s why it’s vital to check that wooden replacement windows come treated before installation.
-All of Pella’s wood windows come with EnduraGuard® wood protection, an advanced formula that protects against the effects of moisture.
-EnduraGuard helps ensure enhanced protection from the impact from moisture, decay, termites, mold and mildew on every exterior wood surface of our windows.
+All of Pella’s wood windows feature EnduraGuard® wood protection, an advanced formula that protects against the effects of moisture.
+EnduraGuard helps ensure strong protection from the effects of moisture, decay, termites, mold and mildew on every exterior wood surface of our products.

 Whichever material you decide on, replacement windows can help impact a home’s energy efficiency and curb appeal.
 Ready to begin down the road to new windows for your home?
-Chat with the professionals at Pella of Owensboro.
+Talk to the professionals at Pella of Owensboro.
 They’ll help you discover the windows that best match your needs, style and budget.